Getting The Help You Need After A Loved One Dies In A Job-Related Injury Or Illness

 The death of a worker on the job is an unspeakable tragedy.
 Family members left behind by such a sudden and devastating event deserve genuine compassion and support.
 In many cases, grieving spouses, children and others who may be beneficiaries of available compensation also need dedicated, strategic legal representation.

-Statewide Representation, Including Oconee County: Wrongful Death Attorneys Versed In All Aspects Of Workers Comp And Personal Injury Law
+We Offer Statewide Representation In All Aspects Of Workers’ Comp And Personal Injury Law

 While no amount of financial compensation will fully address your loss, maximizing the money available to you may be absolutely essential.
 Under South Carolina law, eligible family members may be entitled to a modest sum for funeral expenses and up to 500 weeks of compensation equal to 66.6 percent of the deceased’s wages, up to a set maximum.